 The next day uncover the pan and place it over a low heat on the hob.
 Place a couple of tea plates in the freezer.

 Stir the pan of fruits from time to time and once the mixture has lost its grittiness, the sugar has dissolved and the fruits are swimming around in sugar syrup then turn up the heat.
-Bring the mixture to a fast boil then pop on your timer and boil for 15 minutes, stirring occasionally.
+If you are making a jam from small plums, damsons or greengages I remove the stones by hand or using a spoon as they float to the surface.
+Do this before the mixture gets hot.
+Once all stones have been removed and the sugar has dissolved, bring the mixture to a fast boil then pop on your timer and boil for 15 minutes, stirring occasionally.

 Whilst the jam is bubbling away sterilise your jars.
 Wash them in warm soapy water, rinse but do not dry them.
 Transfer onto a rack upside down and into a cold oven.
 Heat the oven then to 100 degrees c allowing the jars and the oven to come up to temperature.
 Keep the oven on for 10 minutes then turn it off but leave the jars inside until your jam is ready.
 Jar lids can be sterilised by covering them in cold water in a small saucepan, bring them to the boil and boil for 2-3 minutes.
 Pour off the water and allow to cool down.